 What Can Outdoors Time Do for Adults and Children?

-Spending time in nature has countless health benefits, including raising our Vitamin D levels, and ensuring kids and adults enjoy a wide space in which to run and enjoy unstructured play, sport and activities.
+Spending time in nature has countless health benefits, including raising our Vitamin D levels, and ensuring kids and adults enjoy a wide space in which to run and enjoy the unstructured play, sport, and activities.

 However, the mental benefits of time spent in Mother Nature, are also notable.
 They include:

 Better concentration: Research has found that children with ADHD seem to focus better after they have spent time in a natural setting.
 Meanwhile, studies on adults have shown improved performance levels simply from working in a green environment.

 Stress reduction: Study after study has shown that natural environments have a significant ability to lower levels of the stress hormone, cortisol.
 Chronic stress is linked to everything from anxiety to depression, heart disease, and Type 2 diabetes, so taking part in sport and nature-based activities can be seen as an important preventive measure for greater health.